bryanbraun/bryanbraun.github.io/_posts/2011-12-11-consider-all-the-options.md

 13. Postpone graduation.
 14. Study time management practices over the Christmas break.
 15. Study speed reading over the Christmas break.
-16. Buy <a href="http://www.wbshop.com/Harry-Potter-Collectible-Time-Turner-by-Noble-Collection/HPNBTIME,default,pd.html" target="_blank" title="if only it were this easy...">this</a>.
+16. Buy <a href="http://www.wbshop.com/Harry-Potter-Collectible-Time-Turner-by-Noble-Collection/HPNBTIME,default,pd.html" title="if only it were this easy...">this</a>.
 17. Ask other people for advice.
 18. Eliminate extracurricular activities (like Web Start-up Group, dates, family time, Temple trips, church, events, blogging, showering, Facebook, and/or others)
 19. Buy a motorcycle (which probably won't improve the circumstances but it could make me feel more awesome and confident that I can actually do it)